top of page

 How Should You Prepare for Your Venaseal Treatment?

-• Stay well-hydrated and eat a light meal before the procedure
+• Stay well-hydrated and eat a light meal before the procedure: This helps maintain your energy levels and comfort.

-• Wear loose clothing for easy access to the legs
+• Wear loose clothing for easy access to the legs: Comfortable attire will also be beneficial for your immediate post-procedure mobility.

 What Happens During the Venaseal Glue Ablation Procedure?

-3. Cyanoacrylate adhesive is injected in small amounts
+• Cyanoacrylate adhesive is injected in small, controlled amounts along the length of the diseased vein.

-4. Gentle compression is applied to help bond the vein walls
+• Gentle compression is applied externally to help bond the vein walls together as the adhesive polymerizes.

 What Is the Post-Procedure Recovery and Care Process?